|

 1. Higher Risk of a Bad Reaction to Zoloft

 Cannabis has been shown to inhibit liver enzymes needed to metabolize Zoloft.
-This means that the body doesn’t disperse and eliminate Zoloft like it should, leaving a higher than normal level of Zoloft in the bloodstream.
-Consequently, any adverse reaction to Zoloft a person may have had in the past could re-emerge as an aggravated reaction.
+This means the body doesn’t disperse and eliminate Zoloft like it should, leaving a higher-than-normal level of Zoloft in the bloodstream.
+Consequently, any adverse reaction to Zoloft a person may have had in the past could reemerge as an aggravated reaction.

 2. Too Much Serotonin

-One of the reasons why marijuana causes euphoria is that it increases the production of serotonin in the brain.
-Doctors prescribe different milligrams of Zoloft to treat mild, moderate, or severe anxiety or depression.
+One of the reasons marijuana causes euphoria is that it increases the production of serotonin in the brain.
+Doctors prescribe different milligrams of Zoloft to treat mild, moderate or severe anxiety or depression.
 The number of milligrams essentially dictates how much serotonin the brain receives.
-When people combine sertraline with weed, they are flooding the brain with too much serotonin.
-Symptoms of excessive serotonin include vomiting, agitation, severe headache, confusion, fast heartbeat, and muscle twitching.
+When people combine sertraline with weed, they’re flooding the brain with too much serotonin.
+Symptoms of excessive serotonin include vomiting, agitation, severe headache, confusion, fast heartbeat and muscle twitching.

 3. Compromised Therapeutic Response

-The recent legalization of both recreational and medicinal marijuana has significantly increased the number of people in the U.S. who use weed and take antidepressants.
+The recent legalization of both recreational and medicinal marijuana has significantly increased the number of people in the United States who use weed and take antidepressants.
 Prior to 2010, only a handful of states had legalized medicinal or recreational pot.
-Compounding that fact is the recent uptick in doctors writing prescriptions for Zoloft and other antidepressants, due to the stress of the COVID-19 pandemic worsening rates of depression, anxiety, and psychiatric disorders.
+Compounding that fact is the recent uptick in doctors writing prescriptions for Zoloft and other antidepressants due to the stress of the COVID-19 pandemic worsening rates of depression, anxiety and psychiatric disorders.